-Before we proceed, I want to make you understand that Alibaba make any shipping arrangements for the products you buy on their platform, and therefore they do charge any shipping fees.
-It is the supplier that makes the charge which reflects what it costs them to get the job done.
+Before we proceed, I want to make you understand that Alibaba does not make any shipping arrangements for the products you buy on their platform, and therefore they do not charge any shipping fees.
+It is the supplier that sets the charge which reflects what it costs them to get the job done.

-The first time I visited the Alibaba site, I was looking to buy a big TV screen because I was told such electronics are cheap in China.
+The first time I visited the Alibaba site, I was looking to buy a big TV screen because I had been told such electronics are cheap in China.
 I had no idea that Alibaba was a B2B site, I thought it was a regular ecommerce site like Jumia Uganda.

-During my search, I spotted a really nice 85 inch TV screen going for only $500 (about UGX 1.8M) and his MOQ was only 1.
-A similar TV goes for UGX 17M-UGX20M in the local Ugandan market.
-Excited about the really cheap deal and so ready to pay, I messaged the supplier inquiring about how much it would cost me to the TV to my address in Kampala, Uganda.
-The supplier told me a hefty shipping quote of $3000 (about UGX 11M).
+During my search for a TV set, I spotted a really nice 85 inch TV screen going for only $500 (about UGX 1.8M) and its MOQ was only 1.
+A similar TV set goes for UGX 17M-UGX20M in the local Ugandan market.
+Excited about the really cheap deal and so ready to pay for it, I messaged the supplier inquiring about how much it would cost me to ship the said TV to my address in Kampala, Uganda.
+The supplier gave me a hefty shipping quote of $3000 (about UGX 11M).

 It didn’t just make sense for me to buy an item at $500 and spend $3000 on shipping alone, and on top of that pay a 24% URA tax when the item finally gets to Kampala.